-While the entire trail is stunning, this stretch features a small herd of wild ponies.
+While the entire trail is stunning, this particular stretch is home to a small herd of wild ponies.

-This is definitely one of the most unique short hiking trails in the US!
+This is definitely one of the most unique short hiking trails in the USA!

-The trail is exposed with little shade, so be sure to prepare appropriately: sunscreen, wide brim hat, lots of water, etc.
+The trail is exposed to the sun with little shade, so be sure to prepare appropriately with sunscreen, a wide brim hat, appropriate footwear, lots of water, snacks, and so on.

-This 3+ mile long trail is one of the most popular day hikes at Arches National Park in Utah.
+The Delicate Arch Trail is the most popular hiking trail at Arches National Park in Utah.

-Located in Acadia National Park, the Gorham Mountain Trail is a 1.8-mile loop with multiple stops along the way that offer sweeping views over the island and out to the ocean.
+Located in Acadia National Park on Mount Desert Island, the Gorham Mountain Trail is a 1.8-mile loop with multiple stops along the way that offer sweeping views over the island and out to the ocean.

 The trail starts just past Monument Cove, off of Park Loop Road.

-Also known as the Stairway to Heaven, this ~2-mile hike has technically been closed since the 80s.
-Somehow people still find a way to make it through judging by its dominance on Instagram.
+Also known as the Stairway to Heaven, this trail has been closed since the 80s.

 Shorter trails are also available if you wish to only see 1 of the waterfalls.